smallhadroncollider/binc-node/README.md

 # binc
-## Keeping your binaries in sync
+**Keeping your binaries in sync**

-binc is a command line tool for easily keeping your installed applications up to date.
+binc is a command line tool for easily keeping track of binaries that you want installed on your Mac.
 Sort of like [mackup](https://github.com/lra/mackup), but for your applications.
+Currently supports [Homebrew](http://brew.sh).

-## Currently Supports
+## Details

-- Home Brew
+You keep track of the binaries/applications that you want installed on your computer in a `.yml` file.
+You can share this between computers using Dropbox.
+If you start working on another computer you can simply run `binc` and it will setup any applications that weren't already installed.

 ## Use Cases

 - If you use multiple Macs and want them to run the same software
 - If you want to easily reinstall your binaries on a fresh install of Mac OS X

+## Currently Supports

+- Home Brew

 ## Installation